Start date: August 20, 2018

 Sustainable Communication, 15 Credits

-Master Thesis in Media and Communication, 15 Credits
+Master Thesis in Media and Communication Science 15 Credits

 Within the programme the following courses are offered:

-Students may also choose to apply for an exchange semester at one of our partner universities or study alternative courses at JU or another HEI in Sweden.
-Students may choose among courses at the undergraduate or graduate level during semester 3.
+Students may also choose to apply for an exchange semester at one of our partner universities or study alternative courses at Jönköping University or another HEI in Sweden.
+Students may choose among courses at the undergraduate or graduate level during the autumn semester.